 You can find detailed information about the requirements HERE.

 So what does this mean for POS data?
-The legislator prescribes audit-proof archiving of cash register data, i.e. of receipts and cash register reports.
-Retailers must be able to make this data available with an identifier, accurate to the day, with totals and in a form that can be evaluated!
+Legislation prescribes the audit-proof archiving of Cash register datai.e. from receipts and cash register reports.
+Retailers must be able to provide this data with an identifier on a daily basis, with totals and in an analyzable form!
 In technical terms, this means that electronic cash registers must be upgraded with a Technical Security Device (TSE) and a Archiving solution needed.

 The TSE provides each business transaction with a signature and generates a so-called TAR file.
 Retailers can purchase a TSE as a hardware or cloud solution.
-In addition, the POS data migrates to the POS system of the respective provider and finally ends up in SAP modules such as SAP CAR, BW, FI CO, etc. Depending on the structure of the ERP system, the archive is available physically or via cloud.
+The POS data is also transferred to the POS system of the respective provider and ultimately end up in SAP modules such as SAP CAR, BW, FI CO etc. Depending on the structure of the ERP system, the archive is available physically or via the cloud.

 In addition to the technical requirements, there must be process documentation that makes it possible to trace exactly where and how the POS data moves in the system.
 The path from the receipt to the FI document and vice versa must be clearly visible through this document!

-By the way: The regulations of the KassenSichV also cover public administrations and Disposer!
+By the way: The regulations of the KassenSichV also fall public administrations and Disposer!